About Osha Gray Davidson

 Osha Gray Davidson is a desert rat and an award-winning photographer and writer.
 His images and articles have been published in National Geographic, Scientific American, Rolling Stone, Sierra, High Country News, InsideClimate News, Mother Jones, The New York Times, and many other print and online venues.
 Osha's Arizona photographs are in the permanent collection at the Sandra Day O’Conner Federal Courthouse building (Phoenix) and hang in private, public, and corporate collections.
 He is the author of several non-fiction books and co-wrote the IMAX® documentary, Coral Reef Adventure.

-Osha was contributing editor at Earthzine journal (covering remote sensing and Earth Observation), Environmental Reporter at Rolling Stone magazine, and is currently lead photographer for the Central Arizona Conservation Alliance.
+Osha is contributing editor at Earthzine journal (covering remote sensing and Earth Observation).
+He was the Environment Reporter at Rolling Stone magazine, and is currently lead photographer for the Central Arizona Conservation Alliance.

 Clean Break: The Story of Germany's Energy Transition & What Americans Can Learn From It.
 (Also available in German)